 Figure 2.
 Left: A mapping of the HQE (dark blue) and Standard QE DOMs (light blue).
 Right: The version of AC coupling, old toroids (dark green) and new toroids (light green).
-DOMs that have been were removed from service (OTSRFS) for the IC86.2016 season are shown in white.
+DOMs that were removed from service (RFS) for the IC86.2016 season are shown in white.
 These are primarily DOMs that resulted in failures during deployment and failures during subsequent operation.
 Due to subsequent DOM failures, the number of RFS DOMs from IC86.2011 to IC86.2016 varies between 107 to 111.

-1309 ± 72 V, respectively.
+The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a nominal gain of 10^7 and achieved with high voltages ranging from approximately $1215 \pm 83 \,\mathrm{V}$ and 1309 ± 72 V, respectively.
 A typical amplified single photoelectron generates a 5.2 ± 0.3 mV peak voltage after digitization with a full width at half maximum of 13 ± 1 ns.
-The PMTs operate are operated with the anodes at high voltage, so the signal in order to remove the DC voltage from the signal, the PMT is AC coupled to the amplifiers (front-end amplifiers).
-There are two versions of AC coupling in the detectors employed in the PMTs, referred to as the new and old toroids, both of which use custom-designed wideband bifilar wound 1:1 toroidal transformers1.
-The locations of DOMs with the different versions of AC-coupling are shown on the right side of Fig. 2toroidal transformers.
-The new toroids were designed with a larger ferrite core and more turns resulting in a droop time constant of 15μ s, ten times larger than the time constant of the old toroids.
-The DOMs instrumented with the old toroids were also designed with an impedance of 43 Ω , while the new toroids are 50 Ω .
+The PMTs are operated with the anodes at high voltage, so in order to remove the DC voltage from the signal, the PMT is AC coupled to the amplifiers (front-end amplifiers).
+There are two versions of AC coupling employed in the PMTs, referred to as the new and old toroids, both of which use custom-designed toroidal transformers.
+The new toroids were designed with a larger ferrite core and more turns resulting in a droop time constant of $15\mu s$, ten times larger than the time constant of the old toroids.
+The DOMs instrumented with the old toroids were also designed with an impedance of 43Ω , while the new toroids are 50Ω .
 The toroidal transformer effectively acts as a high-pass filter with an approximately flat frequency response up to 100MHz.
 Single photoelectrons, measured at the output of the secondary winding, however, show percent-level shape differences between new and old toroids.
-The toroidal coupling method was chosen partial since it offers a higher level of reliability than capacitive coupling and has lower stored energy for the same frequency response [10].
+The toroidal coupling method was chosen partially since it offers a higher level of reliability than capacitive coupling and has lower stored energy for the same frequency response [10].
 Conventional AC-coupling high-voltage ceramic capacitors can also produce undesirable noise from leakage currents and are impractical given the signal droop and undershoot requirements [9].
 The locations of DOMs with the different versions of AC-coupling are shown on the right side of Fig. 2.
 All HQE DOMs are instrumented with the new toroids.

 IceCube relies on two observables per DOM to reconstruct events: the total number of detected photons and their timing distribution.
 Both the timing and the number of photons are extracted from the digitized waveforms.
-This is accomplished by deconvolving the digitized waveforms [11] into a superimposition of single photoelectron pulses (so-called pulse series), and the integral of the individual pulses divided by the load resistance defines the observed charge.
-It will often be expressed in units of PE, or photoelectrons, which further divides the measured charge by the charge of a single electron times the nominal gain.
+This is accomplished by deconvolving the digitized waveforms into a superimposition of single photoelectron pulses (so-called pulse series), and the integral of the individual pulses divided by the load resistance defines the observed charge.
+It will often be expressed in units of PEs, or photoelectrons, which further divides the measured charge by the charge of a single electron times the nominal gain.